zushicat/covid-19-data-crawler/README.md

 ## Usage
 If you like to request the data yourself, just call request_data.py.
 Csv files are then saved in a directory named by date of request.
-**All data is enriched with additional data (ISO state/country codes and information about population numbers/density).**
+**All data is enriched with additional information about the location (ISO state/country codes and information about population numbers/density).**

 Otherwise just get the csv files in directory of latest date.